aashish4533/BloomBook/frontend/src/PHASE_3_VISUAL_GUIDE.md

 ┌─────────────────────────────────────────────────────────────┐
 │                        Our Story                             │
 │                                                              │
-│  BookOra was born from a simple idea: books should be       │ │  accessible to everyone, and readers should be able to      │ │  connect with each other...                                 │ │                                                              │
+│  BookBloom was born from a simple idea: books should be       │ │  accessible to everyone, and readers should be able to      │ │  connect with each other...                                 │ │                                                              │